shainamackin/nyc-hh_algorithmic-bias-mitigation/Threshold-Adjustment-Playbook.md

 ```

 ![](Threshold-Adjustment-Playbook_files/figure-gfm/distributions-1.png)<!-- -->

-\## Assess Model Performance Within Classes: AUROC, Calibration Curves
+## Assess Overall Model Performance Within Each Class

+Now, we look at AUC and calibration for each subgroup within each class.
-- Keep in mind, disparities in AUROC suggest the model functions
+Keep in mind, disparities in AUROC suggest the model functions
-  (“discriminates”, in the good sense) better or worse for some
+(“discriminates”, in the good sense) better or worse for some subgroups
-  subgroups (e.g., due to representation within the data, availability
+(e.g., due to representation within the data, availability of data,
-  of data, etc.) and PR-AUC is swayed by outcome prevalence, so expect
+etc.).
+Because PR-AUC is swayed by outcome prevalence, and we thus
-  groups with higher outcome rates to have higher PR-AUCs.
+expect groups with higher outcome rates to have higher PR-AUCs, we
+calculate them but don’t use them in our assessment of subgroup
+performance here.

 ``` r
 performances = lapply(sensitive, function(s){